Bikram style yoga

 $15/single class | $100/8 classes

-* Summer schedule slight change 9:15AM-10:15AM starting June 17 for duration of the summer Parents, you are welcome to bring your kids to yoga for free anytime, 10 years + recommended, littler ones are welcome to sit in the lobby if you think they can be self occupied.
+* Parents, you are welcome to bring your kids to yoga for free anytime, especially over school holidays and breaks.
+10 years + recommended, littler ones are welcome to sit in the lobby if you think they can be self occupied.

-• Functional Yoga follows the 26 & 2 (Bikram) sequence of postures, and many are repeated two times.
+• 26 & 2 Yoga generally follows the Bikram Yoga sequence of postures, with some of the postures repeated two times for increased effect.
 The class begins with standing postures and progresses to floor postures midway through.

 This class is